Cyrus Vance seeks to revive his reputation with a $7M investment in social enterprises | Fast Company

 Cyrus Vance seeks to revive his reputation with a $7M investment in social enterprises

 Cyrus Vance, the district attorney for Manhattan, has not exactly appeared as a beacon of ethics this year.
-Revealed to have taken tens of thousands of dollars in bribes from both the Trump and Weinstein camps in return for refusing to prosecute, respectively, rampant corruption and sexual assault, Vance’s reputation is, to put it mildly, on shaky ground.
+Revealed to have allegedly taken tens of thousands of dollars from both the Trump and Weinstein camps and refusing to prosecute, respectively, rampant corruption and sexual assault, Vance’s reputation is, to put it mildly, on shaky ground.

 Adding some weight to the “good” side of his ethical scales, Vance announced that he will be investing $7.1 million in three social enterprises that offer job training and employment opportunities for at-risk youth and formerly incarcerated New Yorkers.
-According to a release from the New York County DA’s Office, the grants will be provided through its Criminal Justice Investing Initiative, which Vance created using criminal forfeiture funds generated through settlements with international banks that violated U.S. sanctions.
+According to a release from the New York County DA’s Office, the grants will be provided through its Criminal Justice Investing Initiative, which Vance created in 2016 using criminal forfeiture funds generated through settlements with international banks that violated U.S. sanctions.

 In the release, Vance made the case that poverty and unemployment are inextricable from issues of incarceration and criminal justice, adding that social enterprises break the vicious cycle of unemployment leading to crime leading to incarceration leading to release back into unemployment.

-Note: Correction: An earlier version of this story misstated the ethical lapses Vance has been accused of.
-This story from the New Yorker offers an in-depth picture of those.EA